 From 23 August, products which have been successfully notified via MHRA Submissions will be published directly on the MHRA publication home page.
 Selecting the “ECIG” tile will provide direct access to the GB notified products list, published since 1 January 2021.
 You will be able to view this information using the following searches:

 A link below the search boxes on this page will provide access to:

 - UK Products published up to 31 December 2020

 - Products published for Northern Ireland from 1 January 2021

 Products are not compliant for supply until the notification has been published on the relevant list for Great Britain and/or Northern Ireland.

 Advice for retailers

-If you cannot find the product on the MHRA website, ask your supplier to confirm that the product complies with the TPD and has been notified to MHRA.
-If a producer has not notified the product or it does not comply with the TPD, they may not supply it to you.
+If you cannot find the product on the MHRA’s website, ask your supplier to confirm that it has been published and provide details to enable you to confirm the products status.
+If a product has yet to achieve publication status, they may not supply it to you.